pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

 ## Rationale

-Constraint propagation is commonly used as logcial plan optimization in traditional databases, for example, [this doc](https://dev.mysql.com/doc/internals/en/optimizer-constant-propagation.html) explained some details of constant propagtions in MySQL.
-It is is also widely adopted in distributed analytical engines, like Apache Hive, Apache SparkSQL, Apache Impala, et al, those engines usually query on huge amount of data.
+Constraint propagation is commonly used as logical plan optimization in traditional databases.
+For example, [this doc](https://dev.mysql.com/doc/internals/en/optimizer-constant-propagation.html) explains some details of constant propagations in MySQL.
+It is is also widely adopted in distributed analytical engines, like Apache Hive, Apache SparkSQL, Apache Impala, et al. Those engines usually query on a huge amount of data.

 ### Advantages:

  Constraint propagation brings more detailed, explicit constraints to each data source involved in a query.
-With those constraints we can filter data as early as possible, and thus reduce disc/network IO and computational overheads during the execution of a query.
-In TiDB, most propagated filters can be pushed down to the storage level(TiKV) as a coprocessor task, and lead to the following benefits:
+With those constraints, we can filter data as early as possible, and thus reduce disc/network I/O and computational overheads during the execution of a query.
+In TiDB, most propagated filters can be pushed down to the storage level (TiKV), as a Coprocessor task, and leads to the following benefits:

- * Apply the filters at each TiKV instance, which make the calculation distributed.
+ * Apply the filters at each storage segment (Region), which make the calculation distributed.

- * When loading data, skip some table partitions if its data range doesn't pass the filter
+ * When loading data, skip some partitions of a table if the partitioning expression doesn't pass the filter.

  * For the columnar storage format to be supported in the future, we may apply some filters directly when accessing the raw storage.

- * Reduce the data transfered from TiKV to TiDB
+ * Reduce the data transfered from TiKV to TiDB.

 ### Disadvantages: